-Development and negotiations are underway for the 2018 Farm Bill.
-Michigan Farm Bureau staff continues to work with the state's nine-member Farm Bill Task Force to understand what has been working well within the current farm bill programs and what challenges and growth opportunities exist in development of the 2018 Farm Bill.
+Congressional work on the 2018 Farm Bill is well underway.
+Michigan Farm Bureau staff continues to work with a nine-person, member task force to understand what has been working well within the current farm bill programs and what challenges and growth opportunities exist.

 Contact: John Kran, (517) 679-5336